ClandininLab/brainsss/README.md

 - For an anatomical volume, of roughly [1024,512,200,100], I recommend:
   - step=10, mem=7, time_moco=6
 - for z-scoring these large functional volumes, I recommend mem=18

+A final note that should be mentioned: to achieve creation of a common log file, I have stolen the print() function.
+So, for anything you want to print, you must use the printlog() function, but otherwise it is the same.